br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

       IdentityFile ~/.ssh/id_rsa
     ```

-  - At this point, you should be able to ssh with the the *private* key that pairs with the public key you uploaded.
-If the config file is set up as above, log in with `ssh udacity-fsnd-p6-server`
+  - If the config file is set up as above, log in with `ssh udacity6`
-  - On my first try, I added an SSH key when initially creating the server instance.
-This made my life more difficult for two reasons: I couldn't use `ssh-copy-id`, and I had a problem with the key.
-I had created a separate `udacity_key_grader`, but continued to get `Permission denied (publickey).` I re-did the keygen, just keeping the default `id_rsa` filename, and it worked after that.
+  - On my first try with DigitalOcean, I added an SSH key when initially creating the server instance.
+This made my life more difficult because I couldn't use `ssh-copy-id`.
+I destroyed the droplet, re-did droplet creation, and added the SSH key from the command line with `ssh-copy-id` after logging in.

 ## Secure server